mailsac/dracula/README.md

 See `server/server_test.go` for examples.

+## High Availability / Failover

+Rudimentary and experimental HA is possible via replication by using the `-p` peers list and `-i` self IP:host pair flags such as: `dracula-server -p "127.0.0.1:3509,127.0.0.1:3519,127.0.0.1:3529" -i 127.0.0.1:3529`.
+All peers in the cluster are listed, as well as the self IP and host in the cluster.
+These flags tell the dracula server to replicate all PUT messages to peers.

+In practice, replicatoin only meets the use case of short-lived, imperfectly consistent metrics.
+We run it behind HAProxy and recommend you do the same, though you could implement a wrapper on the client side as well.

+If you require exact replication across peers, this feature will not be tolerant to network partitioning and not meet your needs.

 ## Limitations

 Messages are sent over UDP and not reliable.
 The trade-off desired is speed.
 This project was initially implemented to